 - Students receiving more than one F in a semester may be dismissed from the program

-- Professional behaviors are considered in this decision
+- Professional behaviors will be considered

 Automatic academic probation is imposed under the following circumstances:

 - GPA falls below 3.0 in any semester